-You might be paying less attention or ignoring it for the sake of the effort.
+You may be paying less attention or ignoring it because of the effort.

-In Linux, whenever you open the terminal or file manager, they pop up in the top left corner.
-Those who prefer to use the small terminal get annoyed by dragging the window to the center.
+In Linux, whenever you open the terminal or any other application, such as a file manager, they pop up in the top left corner.
+Those who prefer to use the terminal in the middle get annoyed because every time they need to drag the window to the center.

 If you have the same experience as mine, then it's time to resolve it using any of the below-mentioned methods.